freebsd/freebsd-quarterly/2020q2/multiarch-ci.md

  - Failing regression tests need to be fixed.

  - The tests are quite slow, for example the ARM64 run takes about five hours.
-Running them automatically after each commit would quickl overload the CI cluster.
+Running them automatically after each commit would quickly overload the CI cluster.
 A solution would be to e.g. run them daily.

  - Two jobs still fail to produce results: powerpc64 deadlocks at the